Articles

 Tip 4.
 Don’t forget cultural differences

 Tip 5.
-Strive to color harmony
+Strive for color harmony

 After years of searching, designers distinguished the basic color schemes that work effectively.
 Let’s see what they are.